Material Selection for Hot Runner Nozzles and Manifolds in Automotive Applications

 When it comes to automotive injection molding — including under-hood parts, structural brackets, interior trim, and high-precision connectors — the choice of materials for hot runner nozzles and manifolds directly affects cycle time, part quality, and tool life.
 This guide explains which materials work best for common automotive resins (PA6/PA66 GF, PPA, PPO, PET) and provides practical pairings with TOPOWER products, enabling your team to spec molds that run longer, cleaner, and more efficiently.

 Hot runner components live in a harsh environment: high temperature, pressure, abrasive glass fibers, and occasionally corrosive additives.
 The right material balances thermal conductivity, wear resistance, corrosion resistance, and manufacturability.
-Pick the wrong alloy and you’ll face uneven filling, premature wear, tip leakage, or frequent downtime.
+Pick the wrong alloy, and you’ll face uneven filling, premature wear, tip leakage, or frequent downtime.

 H13 / tool steels — Widely used for manifold bodies and many nozzle bodies due to toughness and wear resistance; good for general automotive applications.